mathiskeller/neo-matrix-creator-framework/README.md

 - access the GPIO Pins (Setup and Read Input and Output Pins)
 - control the Everloop (Fade and Switch LEDs by using a Light Array)
 - read and configure the Humidity, IMU, Uv and Pressure sensors
-- TODO: access the Microphone Array
+- TODO: access the Microphone Array (Already coded for an earlier software but still needs to be implemeted into this framework)

 **To use this Framework you need ...**
 - a Matrix Creator Board